sugkp112/mos_phase_models_v19/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17645050.svg)](https://doi.org/10.5281/zenodo.17645050)

-# mos_phase_models_v19
+mos_phase_models_v19

-This repository contains the Python implementation of the mosquito navigation phase model used in the manuscript.
+This repository contains the Python implementation of a mosquito navigation phase model.
-The code generates all simulations and figures (wind, vortex, thermal decoys, and combined phase diagrams).

-## Files
-- **mos_phase_models_v19.py** — main and only script (simulation + figure generation)
+The script produces all simulations and figure outputs used for model exploration, including:

+Wind perturbation effects

+Vortex-field dynamics

+Thermal/CO₂ decoy interactions

+Combined multi-factor phase behavior

+Repository Contents

+mos_phase_models_v19.py
+Single integrated script for running simulations and generating all figures.

-## Requirements
+Requirements

 Python 3.10+

+Dependencies:

+numpy

-Dependencies: numpy, matplotlib
+matplotlib

+Install required packages:

+pip install numpy matplotlib

-## Usage
+Usage

-Run all simulations and reproduce all figures:
+Run all simulations and generate the full set of figures:

+python mos_phase_models_v19.py

+Output files will be saved automatically in the working directory.

+Reproducibility

+The script uses a fixed random seed to ensure repeatable simulation results.
+All parameters and model assumptions are defined within the script for easy verification or modification.

+Contact

+For questions or collaboration inquiries, please contact:

+Ziru Jiang
+📧 ziru.jiang@gmail.com

+License

+To be specified upon formal release.